Dre Campbell Farm

 5. Eucalyptus

-The aromatic leaves of the eucalyptus plant naturally keep flies and other insects at bay.
+The aromatic leaves of the eucalyptus plant naturally help keep flies like cluster flies at bay.

 Therefore, place a few eucalyptus branches in vases around entryways to your home or in areas where flies tend to congregate.
 The strong fragrance will deter flies from entering the space.

-You can also crush the leaves to release the essential oils and rub them on your skin for protection from lice, mosquitoes, and other insects when spending time outdoors.
+You can also crush the leaves to release the essential oils and rub them on your skin.
+This offers protection from lice, mosquitoes, and other insects when spending time outdoors.

 6. Tansy